pwn20wndstuff/Undecimus/README.md

 * Load Tweaks

 ## Switching from the other jailbreaks
-* The device will automatically be wiped
+* The RootFS will automatically be restored

 ## Getting support
 * Use the built-in diagnostics tool